oreillymedia/production-resources/word/index.md

 #### Callouts

 See [Bob Stayton's definition of callouts](http://www.sagehill.net/docbookxsl/AnnotateListing.html#Callouts) along with an example.
 Callouts are a useful and powerful way of annotating your code because they have the advantage of acting as clickable cross-references in online and mobile formats of your book.
-In the PDF of your book that will be available on oreilly.com, Safari Books Online, and elsewhere, the callouts will be clickable in the same way that is demonstrated in Stayton's example.
+In the PDF of your book, the callouts will be clickable in the same way that is demonstrated in Stayton's example.
 Note that you can click back and forth between the callout and its description in the callout list, which is handy when the code and the callout list straddle pages.

 Creating callouts in the O'Reilly Word template is a bit of a hack, but certainly doable.
 The following example shows you how.
 Include a note to production at the first occurrence to ensure that the callouts are processed correctly.